MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-wiki-connector.md

 ### Azure DevOps OAuth

-To connect to your Azure DevOps instance, you need your Azure DevOps account App ID and client secret for OAuth authentication.
+To connect to your Azure DevOps instance, you need your Azure DevOps organization App ID and client secret for OAuth authentication.

 **Register an app**